Quantum Algorithms for Structured Prediction: Numerical Experiments

-We benchmark four gradient descent schemes: (1) stochastic gradient descent (SGD) applied to the smooth approximation $f^\beta$; (2) stochastic subgradient descent (SubSGD) applied to the original nonsmooth function $f$; (3) stochastic subgradient descent with polynomial-decay averaging (SubSGDP) \cite{shamir2013stochastic} applied to the original nonsmooth function $f$; and (4) SAGA \cite{defazio2014saga} applied to the smooth approximation $f^\beta$.
+We benchmark four gradient descent schemes: (1) stochastic gradient descent (SGD) applied to the smooth approximation $f^\beta$; (2) SGD applied to the original nonsmooth function $f$ ({SubSGD}); (3) stochastic subgradient descent with polynomial-decay averaging (SGDP) \cite{shamir2013stochastic} applied to the original nonsmooth function $f$; and (4) SAGA \cite{defazio2014saga} applied to the smooth approximation $f^\beta$.

-All methods have two tunable hyperparameters in common: (1) $\gamma_0$, the initial learning rate, that is, the step size of gradient descent or its variations; and (2) $c_\gamma$, a constant indicative of a schedule on $\gamma$ through the assignment of $\gamma_t= \frac{\gamma_0}{1+t c_\gamma}\, $ at iteration $t$.
+All methods have two tunable hyperparameters in common: (1) $\gamma_0$, the initial step size gradient descent or its variations; and (2) $c_\gamma\,$, a constant indicative of a schedule on $\gamma$ through the assignment of $\gamma_t= \frac{\gamma_0}{1+t c_\gamma}\, $ at iteration $t$.
 SGD and SAGA are applied to the smooth approximation $f^\beta$ and, as such, the inverse temperature $\beta$ is a tunable hyperparmeter in these methods.
-In contrast, SubSGD and SubSGDP are applied to the original nonsmooth objective function.
-SubSGDP also has an additional hyperparmeter $\eta$, which is used to define the polynomial-decay averaging scheme.
+In contrast, {SubSGD} and SGDP are applied to the original nonsmooth objective function.
+SGDP also has an additional hyperparmeter $\eta$, which is used to define the polynomial-decay averaging scheme.
 For each algorithm, we tune the hyperparameters via a grid search with respect to a quantity we call \emph{hyperparameter utility} that is explained below.
 We use the following values to form a grid in each case:

-We run each algorithm $20$ times with different seeds for random number generation, which randomizes the choice of functions $f_i$ for each run, wherein we perform $1000$ iterations, and track the progress on the original nonsmooth objective function $f$.
+We run each algorithm $20$ times with different seeds for random number generation in the algorithm, which randomizes the choice of index $i$ at each iteration of the algorithm, wherein we perform $1000$ iterations, and track the progress on the original nonsmooth objective function $f$.
+We emphasize that the objective function remains the same over the $20$ runs and the seeds are not used to regenerate the random objective function.

-For each algorithm and each hyperparameter setting, we calculate the average objective value over all $20$ runs and all $1000$ iterations.
-For each algorithm we calculate the following quantities: (1) total descent---the difference between the initial objective value and the best value found over all 20 trials; (2) absolute ascent---the sum of the values of all ascents between any two consecutive iterations over all iterations of all 20 trials; and (3) hyperparameter utility---the absolute ascent divided by the total descent.
+For each of the gradient descent schemes mentioned above, and each hyperparameter setting, we calculate the average objective value over all $20$ runs and all $1000$ iterations.
+For each algorithm we calculate the following quantities: (1)~total descent---the difference between the initial objective value and the best value found over all 20 trials; (2)~absolute ascent---the sum of the values of all ascents between any two consecutive iterations over all iterations of all 20 trials; and (3)~hyperparameter utility---the absolute ascent divided by the total descent.

 For each algorithm, we choose the hyperparameter setting that minimizes the average objective value over $20$ runs and $1000$ iterations subject to the constraint that its hyperparameter utility is less than $0.01$.
 We use this constraint to avoid unstable hyperparameter settings.
 For instance, a very large step size might reduce the objective value very quickly in the beginning but fail to converge to a good solution.